 Enter your email address if you'd like to be notified when HC-SR04/HC-SR04P Ultrasonic Sensors - 4 pack can be shipped to you:

 Thanks!
 We'll let you know when the seller adds shipping rates for your country.

 |Shipping Rate||Tracked||Ships From||First Item||Additional Items|

 COVID-19 The USPS has temporarily suspended delivery to many overseas locations.
-The bulk of my overseas customers are in Canada and western Europe which are not currently impacted so I have not updated my shipping settings.
-If you do order from an impacted location I will refund your order.
+I have updated my shipping settings to block these countries.
+If you do order from an impacted location that I missed I will refund your order.
 See https://about.usps.com/newsroom/service-alerts/international/welcome.htm

 Shipments to some countries appear to be significantly delayed - up to 3 weeks has been observed just waiting on a plane out of the country.
 Be patient and keep safe!

 International shipments include customs form, filled out correctly as merchandise with true sale value.
 Buyer may be charged customs duty and other fees by their postal service prior to delivery.
 These fees will vary by country and are the buyer's responsibility to research prior to purchase.

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.

 We look for the most active & best members of the Tindie community, and invite them to join.
 There isn't a selection process or form to fill out.
 The only way to become a Tindarian is by being a nice & active member of the Tindie community!